BestTimesToVisit.com Logo

 transport

 Dallas is HUGE and spread out.
 Relying solely on ride-sharing can be expensive.
-Use the DART light rail system for affordable travel between key areas like downtown, Uptown, and the Design District.
-The app is easy to use and you can buy passes in advance.
+Use the DART light rail system for getting between major areas like downtown, Uptown, and the Design District – it's affordable and surprisingly efficient.
+Download the DART GoMobile app to plan your routes and pay for fares.

 money

-Many places in Dallas accept credit cards, but it's always good to have some cash on hand, especially for smaller establishments or tipping.
-Consider using a credit card with no foreign transaction fees if you're not from the US.
+Many places in Dallas accept credit cards, but it's always good to carry some cash, especially for smaller businesses, food trucks, and tipping.
+Consider using a credit card with no foreign transaction fees if you're an international visitor, as this will save you money on conversion charges.

 safety

-Like any big city, be aware of your surroundings, especially at night.
-Stick to well-lit and populated areas, and avoid displaying expensive jewelry or electronics.
-Use ride-sharing services at night instead of walking alone.
+Like any large city, be aware of your surroundings, especially at night.
+Stick to well-lit and populated areas, and avoid walking alone in less-traveled parts of town, particularly in less central neighborhoods.
+Use ride-sharing services if you feel uncomfortable walking at night.

 culture